dbrgn/Clipboard2Image/readme.txt

 v1.1 (21.04.2010)
 - Main window is not resizable anymore
-- Added a commandline version of the tool (c2i.exe)
+- Added a commandline version of the tool (c2i.exe) v1.4 (18.12.2010)
+- Program stays open after saving image
+- Refresh button to recheck clipboard
+- Option to store image format and path in registry
+- New program icon

 Required to run
 ---------------